getgauge/taiko/README.md

 ## Interactive Recorder

 Taiko comes with a Recorder that’s a REPL for writing test scripts.
-We can use Taiko’s JavaScript API to control the browser from the REPL.
+You can use Taiko’s JavaScript API to control the browser from the REPL.
 To launch the REPL type taiko in your favorite terminal application

     $ taiko
     Version: 0.2.0 (Chromium:69.0.3476.0)
     Type .api for help and .exit to quit
     >

 This launches the Taiko prompt.
-We can now use Taiko’s API as commands in this prompt.
+You can now use Taiko’s API as commands in this prompt.
 For example, launch a Chromium browser instance using

     > openBrowser()

-Let’s automate this Chrome browser instance with commands, for example let’s make the browser search google for something.
+You can now automate this Chrome browser instance with commands, for example, make the browser search google for something.

     > goto(“google.com”)
     > write(“taiko test automation”)